KirraBrooks/computer-science-class/journal.md

 # 18-sep-2023
 completed on lesson 2.18, and fixed lesson 2.16.5
 # 20-sep-2023
+worked lesson 2.19 on codehs
+# 21-sep-2023
-completed lesson 2.19 on codehs
+completed lesson 2.19 on codehs.
+Fixed 2.2, and completed 2.20